Probing transport and slow relaxation in the mass-imbalanced Fermi-Hubbard model: Introduction

-Although subsequent studies have suggested that such heavy-light mixtures are ergodic and do thermalize at late times, the relaxation of initial non-equilibrium states is expected to be extremely slow with an emergence of metastability~\cite{de-roeck:2014a, papic:2015, yao:2016, sirker:2019}.
+Although subsequent studies have suggested that such heavy-light mixtures are ergodic and do thermalize at late times, the relaxation of initial nonequilibrium states is expected to be unconventionally slow~\cite{de-roeck:2014a, schiulaz:2014, papic:2015, yao:2016, sirker:2019}.
 This is a direct consequence of the strongly constrained motion in the presence of mass imbalance and interactions.
 However, since such heavy-light mixtures are particularly challenging to simulate with classical resources, these theoretical studies do not entirely agree on the exact properties of relaxation~\cite{papic:2015, yao:2016, sirker:2019}, which underlines the importance of experimental evidence.
-Crucially, this phenomenology connects to the general question of how dynamical constraints can introduce slow equilibration and non-ergodicity in quantum many-body systems~\mbox{\cite{lan:2018, feldmeier:2019, pancotti:2020, guardadosanchez:2020a}}.
+Crucially, this phenomenology connects to the general question of how dynamical constraints can introduce slow equilibration and nonergodicity in quantum many-body systems~\mbox{\cite{lan:2018, feldmeier:2019, pancotti:2020, guardado-sanchez:2021, scherg:2021, morong:2021}}.